 Subsequently, you will receive a login prompt.
 Use login id as pi and password as raspberry.
-Side Note – For first time login, you’ll receive a warning for security alert.
+Side Note – For first-time login, you’ll receive a warning for a security alert.
 Click on ‘Yes’ and proceed

 You have now opened a terminal session on your Raspberry Pi which can be accessed through your Windows Laptop.

 - Open your terminal window and enter the following command: ssh 192.168.0.101 -l pi (Put the IP address of your Pi after ssh).
 Enter the password as raspberry.
 You can now access the Pi’s terminal on the terminal window of your host computer.

 Please note that the cursor won’t move forward while entering the password due to default settings.

 - Enter the command sudo raspi-config in the terminal window and get started with the initial configuration.

 - Go to >Raspi-Config>expand_rootfs>OK to configure the Pi to use the entire space on the SD card (otherwise only as much space will be used up as the OS requires)